Clint Everts: Career

 Everts attended Cypress Falls High School, where he pitched alongside Scott Kazmir.
-He was drafted by the Montreal Expos in the first round (fifth overall) of the 2002 Major League Baseball Draft.
+He was drafted by the Montreal Expos in the first round (fifth overall) of the 2002 Major League Baseball draft.
 He was rated as a top-100 prospect by Baseball America prior to the 2003 and 2004 seasons.
 During his third season, he underwent Tommy John surgery.

 Everts pitched in the Montreal Expos / Washington Nationals farm system until he signed with a major league contract with the New York Mets prior to the 2010 season.
-He was sent to AA prior to the start of the season, and was designated for assignment on April 11.
+He was sent to Double-A prior to the start of the season, and was designated for assignment on April 11.

-On June 216, 2010, he was traded to the Toronto Blue Jays to complete a previous trade which sent Jorge Padilla to New York Mets' AAA affiliate, Buffalo Bisons.
+On June 26, 2010, Everts was traded to the Toronto Blue Jays to complete a previous trade which sent Jorge Padilla to New York Mets.

-In 2013, he played in the Australian Baseball League, pitching for the Canberra Cavalry.
+In 2013, Everts played in the Australian Baseball League, pitching for the Canberra Cavalry.
 He last played for the Sugar Land Skeeters from 2013 to 2014.

-In May 2017 he was named the Interim Director of Baseball/Head Varsity Coach for the 2017/18 school year for St. John's School in Houston, Texas, in his third year on the school's coaching staff.
+In May 2017, Everts was named the Interim Director of Baseball/Head Varsity Coach for the 2017/18 school year for St. John's School in Houston, Texas, in his third year on the school's coaching staff.